Overview of an ACL Tear

 - Grade 3 Sprain: The ACL has experienced a complete tear.
 In a grade 3 sprain, the ligament has been separated and will need surgery to recover.

-A torn ACL will not heal without surgery.
-It is possible to return to return to light activity without surgery, such as walking, if a patient uses something to brace the unstable knee.
-This requires a lifestyle change as the ligament will remain torn.
+ACL tears require surgery to heal.
+You may be able to return to light activity without surgery if you use a brace on the unstable knee.
+However, this would require a lifestyle change as the ligament will remain torn.

 You should plan for someone to drive you home.
-ACL reconstruction is an outpatient surgery, meaning you will leave that same day.
+Because ACL reconstruction is an outpatient surgery, you should be leaving the surgery center the same day.

 Other ways you can prepare for your surgery include:

 - Have someone ready to help you around the house

 - Have your crutches, ice machine, and other wound care supplies ready

 You will most likely be under general anesthesia for your procedure.
 During the ACL reconstruction, your surgeon will replace your damaged ligament with a new one called a graft.
 Your orthopedic surgeon will likely be completing surgery for up to two hours.

 Following your ACL reconstruction, you should be good to head home.
 You’ll want to spend the next few days resting and icing that knee.